RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Rock Band/Rock Band.md

 # Step 2: Coding a Singer { .activity .new-page }

-Let's add a singer to our band!
+Let's add a singer to your band!

 ## Activity Checklist { .check }